awillig/dcp-vardis/spec-v1.0/dcp-vardis.md

 that the BP currently holds for VarDis.
 It does so by invoking the `BP-QueryNumberBufferedPayloads.request` service primitive with the `protId` parameter set to `BP_PROTID_VARDIS`.
-If the value received in the `BP-QueryNumberBufferedPayloads.response` primitive is valid and equal to zero, then VarDis generates a beacon payload and, if there is any, hands it over to the BP by submitting a `BP-TransmitPayload.request` primitive as above.
+If the value received in the `BP-QueryNumberBufferedPayloads.confirm` primitive is valid and equal to zero, then VarDis generates a beacon payload and, if there is any, hands it over to the BP by submitting a `BP-TransmitPayload.request` primitive as above.